ravirajkumarsingh/capgemini_module3_lab_assignment/README.md

 # capgemini_module3_lab_assignment
 this is the lab assignment for the module 3 .
-This include the Spring boot and Spring JPA LabWork.
+This include the Spring boot and Spring JPA LabWork also the rar file for the Angular LAbBook.